PatrickMichnowicz/BelPop/ETL_steps/Power_Query_cleaning.md

 # Power Query cleaning steps (goal: get a clean Excel file)

-# Preliminary steps
+## Excel workbook 1: Belgian population by commune and by country of birth

-- Get rid of the title lines on each sheet (can be done through Power Query as well).
+### Preliminary steps

-- Get rid of the "source" lines, just below the table.
-These will create an error when loading data, and cannot be cleaned through Power Query (not recognized as part of a table).
+- Get rid of the title and "source" lines, above and below the table.
+These create an error when loading data, and cannot be cleaned through Power Query (not recognized as part of a table).

-# Steps (for all tables)
+### Steps (for all tables)

 - Delete lines with NULL "CODE INS" values (subtotals).
 - Delete colums containing subtotals by continent.